 If the executive lets the flow of events determine what he does, what he works on, and what he takes seriously, he will fritter himself away “operating.”
 He may be an excellent man.
 But he is certain to waste his knowledge and ability and to throw away what little effectiveness he might have achieved.
 What the executive needs are criteria which enable him to work on the truly important, that is, on contributions and results, even though the criteria are not found in the flow of events.

 3. “Effective executives build on strengths—their own strengths, the strengths of their superiors, colleagues, and subordinates; and on the strengths in the situation, that is, on what they can do.
-They do not build on weakness.
-They do not start out with the things they cannot do.”
+They do not build on weakness.”

 Judge people by what they’re good at.
 If you want people who are competent at everything you’ll end up with a team of mediocrities.